Innovative Global Program

 In addition, students have access to other Social Science & Humanities

-courses taught in English.
+Subjects taught in English.

 Humanities and Social Science Liberal Arts Humanities and Social Science Liberal Arts

-These courses aim to maintain and improve
+These subjects maintain and improve

 students’ physical stamina and health, and